 The Chung Leadership Prize was established in 2006 by a gift from the Chung family to support the mission of the urban studies major, encouraging global leadership and public service as urban citizens.
 This prize is given each year to an urban studies student to support a summer public service project or internship.

 Up to $2,500 per student

-Please submit the following materials as a single PDF upload using the Online Registration and Eligibility Form by the due date:
+Please submit the following materials as a single PDF file using the application form by the due date:

-- Offer Letter.
 Include the offer letter if you are working with a host public agency or nonprofit organization.
-If you have not yet been provided an offer, your scholarship will be contingent on providing a letter once it is available (if your project consists of independent study, an offer letter is not required.)
+If you have not yet been provided an offer, your scholarship will be contingent on providing a letter once it is available.
+Iif your project consists of independent study, an offer letter is not required.

-- Resume.
-Detailed resume or curriculum vitae outlining relevant academic, co-curricular, and employment experiences.
+Detailed resume or CV outlining relevant academic, co-curricular, and employment experiences.

 Please note: Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a Prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid Office attempts first to reduce loan or work aid; fellowships, grants or scholarships are only reduced as a last resort.
 Regardless of your financial aid situation, the IRS views fellowships, grants or scholarships that are not directly applied to tuition or other educational expenses as taxable income.